-One of the best places for street food in Playa del Carmen is at the corner of Calle 40 and Avenida 30 by Super Aki grocery store.
-Every night there are 10+ food vendors selling all sorts of Mexican street food for you to try.
+One of the best places for street food in Playa del Carmen is at the corner of Calle 40 and Avenida 30 by the Super Aki grocery store.
+Every night, 10+ food vendors are selling all sorts of Mexican street food for you to try.
 Make sure to bring small bills and pesos.

-Also don’t miss the tamales from the street vendors selling a variety of tamales wrapped in a corn husk from the large street-side metal steaming pots.
-The best place to find tamale vendors is also 30th Avenida between Calle 10 and 18, look for the large metal pots.
+Also, don’t miss the tamales from the street vendors selling a variety of tamales wrapped in corn husk from the large street-side metal steaming pots.
+The best place to find tamale vendors is also 30th Avenida between Calle 10 and 18.
+Look for the large metal pots.

 The Mexican fusion food at Alux is also just as impressive as the unique venue itself.
 From the menu, choose between dishes like Duck Magret Fantasy, Luscious Beef Steak, and King Crab Devotion.

 - Average meal price: 800 – 1300 pesos per dish

 We’ve eaten here many times, but dinner can be a little pricey, so you can opt to just have drinks.
 There is an entrance fee to Alux of 200 pesos that includes one drink.

 On our last visit, we chose to have drinks only.
 We had a margarita and a gin & tonic.
 It’s a little pricey for one drink, but it’s worth it.
 After your drink, you can walk through the underground cave and check out the restaurant should you wish to dine there another day.